United States men's national ice hockey team: NHL players out

+NHL players return and success

-In February 2024, Bill Guerin was announced as general manager of Team USA for the Four Nations Face-Off and 2026 Winter Olympics.
+In February 2024, Bill Guerin was announced as general manager of Team USA for the 2025 4 Nations Face-Off and 2026 Winter Olympics.
 In May, Mike Sullivan was named head coach of the team for both competitions.
-The Four Nations Face-Off marked the first best-on-best international ice hockey competition since the 2016 World Cup of Hockey, ending a almost decade-long drought brought on by the NHL’s failure to stage any international tournament since 2016, the NHL's decision to bar players from the Olympic Games, and the regular absence of top stars from the IIHF World Championships due to NHL playoff obligations or personal choice.
-The tournament was an NHL-exclusive event, meaning only NHL players were eligible to compete, and notably, Russia was excluded because of its ongoing IIHF ban.
+The Four Nations Face-Off marked the first best-on-best international ice hockey competition since the 2016 World Cup of Hockey, ending an almost decade-long drought brought on by the NHL's failure to stage any international tournament since 2016, the league's decision not to release players for the Olympic Games, and the regular absence of top stars from the IIHF World Championships due to NHL playoff obligations or personal choice.
+The tournament was an NHL-exclusive event, meaning only NHL players were eligible to compete, and notably, Russia was excluded because of its ongoing IIHF ban due to the war in Ukraine.
 The opening game against Canada set an intense tone immediately, as three fights erupted within the first nine seconds, sparked by brothers Matthew and Brady Tkachuk.
 Team USA captured a spirited 3–1 victory in that contest, but ultimately fell to Canada 3–2 in overtime in the championship game.
-Despite the narrow defeat, the United States demonstrated that it remains a top contender heading into the next Winter Olympics, which will once again feature NHL players.
+Despite the narrow defeat, the United States demonstrated that it remained a top contender heading into the next Winter Olympics, which would once again feature NHL players after a 12-year hiatus.